-The Enactive Environments research group explores notions of agency, materiality and interactivity, from practical and theoretical perspective.
-We are interested in kinds of activities and relations emerging when creating with or experiencing so-called responsive or active materials.
-By physically engaging with them, we experimented with the threshold between the electronic and mechanic, the analog and the digital.
+The Enactive Environments Lab explores notions of agency, materiality and interactivity, from practical and theoretical perspective.
+We are interested in kinds of activities and relations emerging when creating with or experiencing so-called responsive or , to use our term, active materials.
+By physically engaging with them, we experiment on the threshold between the electronic and the mechanic, the analog and the digital.
 The physical properties of such materials allow us to design and to think form, behaviour and interaction as one.
-Meanwhile, as we put to the fore the human experience fostered by such materials, be it in a sculptural or spatial form, we examine a new kind of responsive environment that incorporates lightness, adaptability, aliveness and decay.
+Through constructing and exploring responsive ecologies and environments, we put to the fore the experiences fostered by such materials, which incorporate lightness, adaptability, aliveness and decay.

 The project merges the following research areas: